EEG brain activity

 Contraception and anti-seizure medications

-It's also important to know that some anti-seizure medications can alter the effectiveness of oral contraceptives — a form of birth control — and some oral contraceptives can speed up the absorption of seizure medications.
-If contraception is a high priority, check with your doctor to evaluate whether your medication interacts with your oral contraceptive, and if other forms of contraception need to be considered.
+It's also important to know that some anti-seizure medicines can make oral contraceptives — a form of birth control — less effective.
+Also, some oral contraceptives can speed up the metabolism of seizure medicines.
+Check with a health care professional to evaluate whether your medicine interacts with your oral contraceptive.
+Ask if other forms of contraception need to be considered.